moby/moby/docs/sources/installation/rackspace.md

     # this should return some results

-Now you need to manually edit `/boot/grub/menu.lst`{.docutils .literal}, you will find a section at the bottom with the existing options.
+Now you need to manually edit `/boot/grub/menu.lst`, you will find a section at the bottom with the existing options.
 Copy the top one and substitute the new kernel into that.
 Make sure the new kernel is on top, and double check the kernel and initrd lines point to